Lt. Governor Mark Robinson on Protecting Voting Rights

 I know there were a lot of folks that wanted me to run for that seat, but I feel like I have obligations here in this state that I need to fulfill.

-But I certainly appreciate your vote.
+But I certainly appreciate your voting.

 But you'd be able to serve in a larger capacity.